cyverse/clank/roles/configure-nginx/README.md

 useful if you want to drop debugger statements in the python application.

 `JENKINS_SERVER_URL` is a URL which should identify a jenkins server.

+`FLOWER_SERVER_URL` is a URL which should identify a flower server.

 `LOCATIONS` is a list of predefined nginx locations to include.
 You can use this list to create an Nginx that serves troposphere assets from a dev server